Max-A92/todo-app-fullstack/README.md

 # Expected: [] (empty array - secure)
 ```

-**Full-Stack Development with Enterprise Security & GitHub Integration - From Basic CRUD to Production-Ready Global Application with Zero Unauthorized Data Access**
+**Full-Stack Development with Complete GitHub Security Integration - From Basic CRUD to Production-Ready Global Application with Enterprise-Grade Security and Professional Development Workflow**